-Storm dumps snow in Colo.; tornadoes strike in South
+Storm buries Colo. in snow; tornadoes strike in South

 Denver — A powerful wintery storm dumped heavy snow on parts of Colorado on Tuesday while bringing tornadoes to millions in Arkansas and Texas, where a handful of damaging twisters had plowed through that state’s Panhandle the day before.